 Nicaragua is just emerging as one of the hottest destinations in Central America.
 Word is now out on the country that is coined the land of volcanoes and lakes.
 Just a short flight from Canada and the USA, Nicaragua is one of the cheapest and safest destinations in the region.
 And unlike its neighbour Costa Rica where development has exploded, it is still easy to get off the beaten path in Nicaragua.

 We spent a month exploring Nicaragua and we want to share with you our favourite things to do in Nicaragua.
 From beautiful beaches to picturesque colonial cities to simmering volcanoes, there is something for every one.
+We visited in June, which is the beginning of the wet season, but had great weather making this a good choice if you are looking for countries to visit in June.
 Read on to see what to do in Nicaragua and plan your trip with our Nicaragua itinerary article.

 - 1 See and Smell a Volcano